 I am inspired by the interplay of light on the landscape, which is ever elusive and always changing.
-Painting softly allows me the opportunity to recreate that one particular special moment when the land, light and atmosphere seamlessly fuse.
+Painting softly allows me the opportunity to recreate that one particularly special moment when the land, light, and atmosphere seamlessly fuse.

 Simultaneously, my work in oils is highly influenced by my early classical training-- particularly the study of light on form.
-Each landscape is painted in transparent layers with sometimes up to 40 layers of paint in order to recreate the subtle play of light on the landscape as well as to control the incremental changes in tonality.
+Each landscape is painted in transparent layers with sometimes up to 40 layers of paint to recreate the subtle play of light on the scene as well as to control the incremental changes in tonality.